nicholasdower/marj/README.md

 - [Solid Queue](https://github.com/basecamp/solid_queue)

 Any of these which support your RDBMS is likely to work well for you.
-But you may find them all to be more featureful and complex than what you require.
+But you may find them to be more featureful and complex than what you require.

 Marj aims to be a minimal alternative.